Top Tips for STEP 2

 Study the problem progression

-There’s no multiple choice in STEP.
+Here’s the first of our STEP tips: There’s no multiple choice in the STEP 2 exam.
 Furthermore, all the problems consist of multiple parts, often related.
 Results and techniques are usually developed throughout the question, and a key skill for both STEP papers is reflecting on the methods you’ve used and identifying how you can adapt them to solve later parts.
-Here’s a STEP 2 example question from last year:
+Here’s a STEP 2 maths example question from last year:

 Take time to reflect after you solve a problem

-Finally, the most important part of the problem-solving process which students often miss out on is reflection on the problem once it’s solved.
-Here are some key questions you should ask yourself:
+Our final STEP tips is that the most important part of the problem-solving process which students often miss out on is reflection on the problem once it’s solved.
+Here are some key Cambridge STEP 2 questions you should ask yourself:

 • What are the question components and their corresponding solution components?